Electric stove: Kalgoorlie Stove

-Since 1908
+Coil

 Three companies, in the United States, began selling electric stoves in 1908.
 However, sales and public acceptance were slow to develop.
 Early electric stoves were unsatisfactory due to the cost of electricity (compared with wood, coal, or city gas), limited power available from the electrical supply company, poor temperature regulation, and short life of heating elements.
 The invention of nichrome alloy for resistance wires improved the cost and durability of heating elements.
 As late as the 1920s, an electric stove was still considered a novelty.

 By the 1930s, the maturing of the technology, the decreased cost of electric power and modernized styling of electric stoves had greatly increased their acceptance.
 The electrical stove slowly began to replace the gas stove, especially in household kitchens.

 Electric stoves and other household appliances were marketed by electrical utilities to build demand for electric power.
 During the expansion of rural electrification, demonstrations of cooking on an electric stove were popular.

-Variants

 Early electric stoves had resistive heating coils which heated iron hotplates, on top of which the pots were placed.
 Eventually, composite heating elements were introduced, with the resistive wires encased in hollow metal tubes packed with magnesite.
 These tubes, arranged in a spiral, support the cookware directly.